-SpaceX just launched Starlink RV — a service meant for users on-the-go - campers or people who like road trips.
-You can skip the line and get Starlink's RV plan instantly as well.
-There is a downside though, network services are de-prioritized for Starlink RV compared to other Starlink products — which means a degraded service and slower speeds.
+SpaceX also recently launched Starlink RV which is a service meant for users on-the-go or who live in campers.
+While you can skip the line and get Starlink's RV plan instantly, there is a downside though as network services are de-prioritized for Starlink RV compared to other Starlink products – which means a degraded service and slower speeds.

-SpaceX has launched (opens in new tab) over 1,700 Starlink satellites to date.
-SpaceX recently launched 52 additional satellites (opens in new tab) from its California base.
-Added satellites should continue to help cover the continental U.S., Canada and the U.K. NASA and SpaceX have also come to an information-sharing agreement to avoid orbital collisions.
-SpaceX is also nearing an agreement with the FCC to have its satellites orbit at an even lower range, which should only improve signal and connectivity.
+So far, SpaceX has launched over 3,000 Starlink satellites with new launches scheduled quite frequently.
+These new satellites will continue to help cover the continental U.S., Canada and the U.K. At the same time, NASA and SpaceX have come to an information-sharing agreement to help avoid orbital collisions.

-Pre-orders (opens in new tab) are underway for this new satellite internet service, which promises to deliver broadband speeds up to 300 Mbps to anyone in the world regardless of where they might be.
-At the moment, pre-orders have exceeded the 500,000 mark and there are about 90,000 users (opens in new tab).
-Whether it be a rural farm in Iowa or a remote village in Canada, customers are reporting greatly improved internet speeds, already changing their ability to stream and go to school online.
+Pre-orders (opens in new tab) are currently underway for this new satellite internet service, which promises to deliver broadband speeds of up to 300 Mbps to anyone in the world regardless of where they are.
+Whether it be a rural farm in Iowa or a remote village in Canada, customers are reporting greatly improved internet speeds with Starlink.

 But what is Starlink?
 Below you'll find a rundown of this project that aims to get everyone in the world connected to high speed internet.